-- Algoma's testwork showed: - o that pellet grade concentrates could be produced using two stages of grinding and a total of 5 deslimes; and - o all de-sliming pilot plant test produced a concentrate grading 66% SFe and 5.4% SiO2 with an 80% SFe recovery.
-The de-sliming-flotation pilot plant test produced a concentrate grading 66.3% SFe with 4.82% SiO2 with a SFe recovery of 75%; - Direct reduction metalizing that was tested by Hanna demonstrated some possibilities but it is not a standard approach for concentrating iron deposits of this type.
-This possibility would require a further comprehensive study of markets for a product of this nature from this geographic location before it could be considered an option; - Much more work may have been completed after 1976 and reports for this work has not been recovered: - To develop one, or several open pits to mine these deposits, significant sections of Lake St. Joseph will require dams and/or dikes.
-Eagle and Fish islands are covered by surfacerights-only claims owned mainly by tourist operators; and, - In WGM's opinion, significant hurdles for developing open pit mines on Lake St. Joseph will be negotiations with the various stake holders, and dealing with environmental concerns regarding the open pit mines, concentrators and tailings repositories.
+- Algoma's testwork showed: - that pellet grade concentrates could be produced using two stages of grinding and a total of 5 deslimes; and - all de-sliming pilot plant test produced a concentrate grading 66% SFe and 5.4% SiO_2 with an 80% SFe recovery.
+The de-sliming-flotation pilot plant test produced a concentrate grading 66.3% SFe with 4.82% SiO_2 with a SFe recovery of 75%; - Direct reduction metalizing that was tested by Hanna demonstrated some possibilities but it is not a standard approach for concentrating iron deposits of this type.
+This possibility would require a further comprehensive study of markets for a product of this nature from this geographic location before it could be considered an option; - Additional work may have been completed after 1976 and reports for this work has not been recovered; - To develop one, or several open pits to mine these deposits, significant sections of Lake St. Joseph will require dams and/or dikes.
+A tourist operator owns the surface rights of a substantial part (but not all) of Eagle Island and another landowner owns the surface rights of parts of Fish island and Wolf island and these rights will need to be acquired; and, - In WGM's opinion, significant hurdles for developing open pit mines on Lake St. Joseph will be negotiations with the various stake holders, and dealing with environmental concerns regarding the open pit mines, concentrators and tailings repositories.

-Rockex has developed a program and budget to advance the project and complete a NI 43-101 compliant Mineral Resource estimate.
+Rockex has developed a program and budget to advance the project.
 WGM agrees the program and budget is reasonable.
-The estimated cost breakdown for the Phase II programs is presented in the following Table.
+The estimated cost breakdown for the program is presented in the following Proposed Estimated Budget Table.